supabase/supavisor/README.md

   - Not noly for the supavisor cluster but tenant databases and tenant database clusters as well
   - Pulumi / terraform support

+## Acknowledgements

+[José Valim](https://github.com/josevalim) and the [Dashbit](https://dashbit.co/) team were incredibly helpful in informing the design decisions for Supavisor.

 ## Inspiration

 - [PgBouncer](https://www.pgbouncer.org/)